-If you are in the process of starting your own business in Newfoundland and Labrador, you’ve likely been told that you need to register for GST (goods and services tax) before commencing operations.
+If you are in the process of starting your own business in Alberta, you’ve likely been told that you need to register for GST (goods and services tax) before commencing operations.

 The topic of taxation almost always leaves new business owners somewhat anxious.
-However, registering for a GST number in Newfoundland is fairly straightforward.
+However, registering for a GST number in Alberta is fairly straightforward.

 The process is the same in every province except for Quebec, which has a slightly different process.

-In this article, we are going to look at how you can register for a GST number in the province of Newfoundland and Labrador.
+In this article, we are going to look at how you can register for a GST number in the province of Alberta.
 We’ll also note which types of Canadian businesses are exempt from GST.

 What is GST?

-Some provinces, such as Newfoundland and Labrador, decided to combine their Provincial Sales Tax (PST) and their federal GST into one tax called a Harmonized Sales Tax (HST).
-Other provinces charge their PST and GST separately.
+GST is 13% in Ontario and 15% in New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island.
+These provinces combine their Provincial Sales Tax (PST) and their federal GST into one tax called a Harmonized Sales Tax (HST).

 In Canada, your GST number is the same number as your Business Number (BN).
 This unique 9-digit number is essentially a tax number that has been assigned to your company by the Canadian Revenue Agency (CRA).

-You will need this number throughout the course of doing business in Newfoundland and Labrador; you will be required to put it on every sales invoice you issue.
+You will need this number throughout the course of doing business in Alberta; you will be required to put it on every sales invoice you issue.
 This allows your customers to report which business they bought from and to whom they have paid GST.

 How to register for GST

-If you want to register your business for a GST number in Newfoundland, then there are three ways that you can do it.
+If you want to register your business for a GST number (aka Business Number) in Alberta, then there are three ways that you can do it.